Workers may be rescued in few hours or by tomorrow: NDMA on Silkyara tunnel collapse

-According to the government's latest media bulletin, NHIDCL has resumed horizontal boring from the Silkyara end to rescue workers using an Auger boring machine.
+According to the government's latest media bulletin, NHIDCL has resumed horizontal boring from the Silkyara end to rescue workers using an Augur boring machine.

-A metallic object (Lattice girder rib) was encountered in the front of the pipe, and the pipe could not be inserted further.
-Cutting of the metallic object (Lattice Girder rib), using gas cutters, has been completed at 0230 hrs.
+A metallic object (Lattice girder rib) was encountered in the front of the pipe and the pipe could not be inserted further.
+Cutting of Metallic object (Lattice Girder rib) using Gas cutters has been completed at 0230 hrs.

 The trenchless team entered into pipe manually twice to confirm the clearance of the rescue pipe.